ksmithut/skyway/README.md

 # TODO

-- Tests.
-I had some written, but then I changed testing framework I was using.
-  Will be making this a priority before any of the other features.
 - You can only strip out entire objects from the public view, there is currently not a way to strip out specific properties.
 - Perhaps speed up csv/collectionFormat parsing.
 It's fairly fast, but I suspect